Financing & Incentives

 Using sludge from wastewater treatment plants can generate energy using anaerobic digestion that provides both heat and electricity.

-Wastewater treatment plants (WWTPs) present an untapped source of renewable energy.
-When anaerobically digested, those biosolids generate biogas which may be captured and used for heat and electricity.
+Anaerobically digested biosolids from wastewater treatment generate biogas which may be used for heat and electricity.
 This study provides background information and case studies of biogas production and usage at WWTPs in Massachusetts and nationally.

 Working with the Divisions of Agricultural Markets, Animal Health, and Crop Management and Inspectional Services, the Division of Agricultural Conservation and Technical Assistance (DACTA) works to advance the conservation and utilization of agricultural resources through preservation, environmental stewardship, technology, technical assistance and education in order to enhance the viability of agricultural enterprises and safeguard natural resources.